silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 This `Player` class definition will create a database table `Player` with columns for `PlayerNumber`, `FirstName` and so on.
 After writing this class, we need to regenerate the database schema.

-[hint]
+> [!TIP]
-You can technically omit the `table_name` property, and a default table name will be created based on the fully qualified class name - but this can result in table names that are too long for the database engine to handle.
+> You can technically omit the `table_name` property, and a default table name will be created based on the fully qualified class name - but this can result in table names that are too long for the database engine to handle.
 We recommend that you *always* explicitly declare a table name for your models.

-See more in [Mapping classes to tables with `DataObjectSchema`](#mapping-classes-to-tables) below.
+>
-[/hint]
+> See more in [Mapping classes to tables with `DataObjectSchema`](#mapping-classes-to-tables) below.

 ## Generating the database schema